MicrosoftDocs/Dynamics-365-Operations.cs-cz/articles/fin-ops-core/dev-itpro/migration-upgrade/deprecated-features.md

 | **Stav**                         |Odstraněno od 15. února 2018.
 To má vliv na zákazníky s verzí Dynamics 365 for Retail 7.2 a vyšší. |

-## <a name="finance-and-operations-enterprise-edition-july-2017-with-platform-update-8"></a>Finance and Operations, Enterprise Edition červenec 2017 aktualizace Platform Update 8
+## <a name="finance-and-operations-enterprise-edition-july-2017-with-platform-update-8"></a>Finance and Operations, Enterprise Edition červenec 2017 s aktualizací Platform Update 8

 ### <a name="currency-conversion-for-accounting-and-reporting-currencies"></a>Převod měny pro účetnictví a měny vykazování